← Back to Blog

 Even a focused 15-minute update means hunting for keywords, rewriting duty lines into results, and checking length and formatting yourself.
 QuickResumeAI does those steps for you.
 Paste your old resume and the job posting, and it adds result-style bullets, matches the skills section to the posting, and flags anything outdated.
 Try QuickResumeAI.

-For related help, see our guides on how to tailor a resume without rewriting and how to write a resume fast with AI.
+For the keyword-match step, run your draft through the ATS match score tool against the posting.
+For related help, see our guides on how to tailor a resume without rewriting, how to write a resume fast with AI, and how to write a resume summary.
 If you are updating after time off, see how to explain a resume gap from a layoff.

 Frequently Asked Questions